-Expository writing to practice traditional rhetorical modes and strategies, to increase analytical clarity, and to achieve precise expression.
+ENGL 111English Composition I3 hoursExpository writing to practice traditional rhetorical modes and strategies, to increase

+analytical clarity, and to achieve precise

+expression.
 Grade of C or higher required.

+Prerequisite: Grade of C or higher in ENGL

+107, Placement by Columbia College English

-Prerequisite: Grade of C or higher in ENGL 107, or placement by ACT English Score or by SAT Verbal Score: students whose ACT English Score is from 18 to 29 or equivalent SAT Verbal Score is from 430 to 660 will be placed in ENGL 111.
+Placement Test or by or by ACT English

+Score or by SAT Verbal Score: students

+whose ACT English Score is from 18 to 29 or

+equivalent SAT Verbal Score is from 450 to

+660 will be placed in ENGL 111.3 hours

-ENGL 112 English Composition II 3 hours Continued practice of expository writing, applied primarily to textual analysis (fiction, drama, poetry), and culminating in a research paper.
+Continued practice of expositorin a 3 nd Continued practice of expository writing, applied primarily to textual analysis (fiction, drama, poetry), and culminating in a research paper.
 Students who do not earn a grade of C or higher must reenroll in ENGL 112 the succeeding term.
-Prerequisite: grade of C or higher in ENGL 111, or placement by ACT English Score or by SAT Verbal Score: students whose ACT English Score is from 30 to 36 or whose SAT Verbal Score is from 670 to 800 will be placed in ENGL 112.
+Prerequisite: grade of C or higher in ENGL 111, placement by Columbia College English Placement Test or by ACT English Score or by SAT Verbal Score: students whose ACT English Score is from 30 to 36 or whose SAT Verbal Score is from 670 to 800 will be placed in ENGL 112.
 G.E.